viet34tqc/notebook/react-hooks.md

 <button disabled={count.current === 3}>Button</button>
 ```

+**When to use `ref`**

+In React, every update is split in two phases:

+- During render, React calls your components to figure out what should be on the screen.
+- During commit, React applies changes to the DOM.

+In general, you don’t want to access refs during rendering.
+That goes for refs holding DOM nodes as well.
+During the first render, the DOM nodes have not yet been created, so ref.current will be null.
+And during the rendering of updates, the DOM nodes haven’t been updated yet.
+So it’s too early to read them.

+React sets ref.current during the commit.
+Before updating the DOM, React sets the affected ref.current values to null.
+After updating the DOM, React immediately sets them to the corresponding DOM nodes.

+Usually, you will access refs from event handlers.
+If you want to do something with a ref, but there is no particular event to do it in, you might need an effect.

 ### fowardRef

 And now, we want this `HTML input` element to be re-used in other components.
 So, we create an `Input` component which contains `HTML input` element.